 Growing supply, driven by innovation

 New short-season varieties are motivating more Canadian farmers to grow commodity soybeans for processing, in addition to the premium food-grade soybeans for which are known.
-Between 2008 and 2014 alone, Canadian acreage devoted to commodity soybeans increased by 80%.
+Between 2007 and 2021, Canadian acreage devoted to commodity soybeans increased by 83%.

 For importers, this rapid rise in production means Canada is becoming a reliable alternative source of commodity soybeans for processing into a wide array of products, including protein, vegetable oil, animal feed, biofuel, pharmaceuticals and an expanding range of industrial uses.

 Buyers can also count on Canada’s modern infrastructure to move large volumes of soybeans quickly, efficiently and consistently.

 As a major grain-producing nation, Canada has hundreds of high-throughput elevators and inland terminals.
 These facilities are linked by rail and road to high-capacity shipping ports on the west coast and in Eastern Canada.

 Grain companies and exporters are continually upgrading and investing in these services, and are ready to expand their use for global soybean customers.

 Canada is making a real commitment to the expansion of commodity soybean production.
 In consultation with global customers, our vibrant plant research sector is developing traits that meet evolving product requirements and build on advantages like the high protein levels encouraged by cooler climates.